Do you want to make a complaint or give us a compliment?

 Age UK Berkshire will not pass on any personal information about you to any other organisation without your specific informed and written consent, unless it is a life-threatening situation, for you or for our workers.

-Age UK Berkshire complies with the Data Protection Act 1998 and its revisions.
+Age UK Berkshire complies with the General Data Protection Regulation (GDPR) which came into force May 2018.
 You have the right to ask about and see any information that we may hold about you, and what we use it for.
-Age UK Berkshire reserves the right to charge a fee for production of your information requested under the Data Protection Act.
+Age UK Berkshire reserves the right to charge a fee for production of your information requested under the General Data Protection Regulation (GDPR)

 Age UK Berkshire's Information Governance Policy and Procedures are compliant with the NHS Information Governance Toolkit v13, as at January 2017.